lgaudencio/geography-quiz/README.md

     * In each of the 20 questions throughout the difficulty levels, the user will only have one attempt at each question.
     * If the user selects the correct answer, the button will turn green and the ‘Next’ button will be displayed to advance to the next question.
-    * If the user selects the wrong answer, the button will turn red and the correct answer will revel itself but turning green.
+    * If the user selects the wrong answer, the button will turn red and the correct answer will reveal itself by turning green.

     ![Image of the quiz when the correct answer is selected](docs/readme_images/correct-answer.png)